Writing your own Scene file

 Finally, after you are done processing everything, you need to export the processed audio into a file.
 You can choose the format you want, such as AAC or FLAC.
 You can also apply an output filter to change your sound.
 To use FLAC without any output filter, you would do something like:

 That's it!
 You have created your own Scene file.
-Using it is the same process as using a built-in Scene file, which we have already discussed on the quick start guide.
+Using it is the same process as using a built-in Scene file, which we have already discussed on .